OS-neuroscience

 Chapter 2: Preregistration and Open Protocols

-Authors: Nadza Dzinalija, Eva van Heese, Lucas Baudouin; Reviewers: Juliette Castelot
+Authors: Nadza Dzinalija, Eva van Heese, Lucas Baudouin; Reviewers: Juliette Castelot, Dorien Maas

 In this Chapter